jtambasco/opticalmaterialspy/README.md

 * group velocity refractive index, and
 * group velocity dispersion.

 All properties are calculate from the Sellmeier equation of the material.
 In order to access all the above properties, minimally, the Sellmeier equation of the desired material should be added (if it isn't already).
 Many materials already exist as an example.
+The library can also use any material from [refractiveindex.info](https://refractiveindex.info/) by simply using the weblink of the desired material.

 ## Installation
-There are three main ways to install `opticalmaterialspy`.
+There are two main ways to install `opticalmaterialspy`.

 * pip: `pip3 install opticalmaterialspy`
 * Arch Linux: `yaourt -S python-opticalmaterialspy`